Cray-HPE/docs-csm/glossary.md

 * For more information on CAPMC, see [Cray Advanced Platform Monitoring and Control](operations/power_management/Cray_Advanced_Platform_Monitoring_and_Control_CAPMC.md).
 * For more information on the CAPMC API, see [CAPMC API](api/capmc.md).

+CAPMC was depricated in CSM 1.5 and was intended to be removed in CSM 1.6.
+[Power Control Service (PCS)](#power-control-service-pcs) is the replacement for CAPMC.

 ## Cray CLI (`cray`)